Maya James | Israel

 May Teng | China

 Bio: In her spare time, May is an active member of the D.C.
-Schools Project, where she teaches English to children from immigrant communities.
+Schools Project, where she teaches English to immigrant children.
 She also serves as a storyteller for the Georgetown Stories project, a multimedia, first-person documentary series chronicling student life at Georgetown.
 At the Berkley Center, May is a student fellow in the 2017-2018 Doyle Undergraduate Fellows program.

 Degrees: Pursuing a B.A. in Government and English (COL ’20)